 Malawi, in southeastern Africa, is one of the world’s least developed countries.
 More than 10 percent of its rural inhabitants lack access to improved water sources.
-Village wells often do not pump enough water — if they are working at all.
+Village wells often do not pump enough clean water — if they are working at all.

 Without modern infrastructure, some families may have to walk for an hour to the nearest water source, which might be a shallow stream or a hand-dug hole beside a dry riverbed.
 Heavy containers of dirty or even parasite-infested water are carried home.
 As a result, children in remote Malawian villages often go thirsty.
 When they do drink, they suffer severe diarrhea.